kevinsullivan/cs-dm/notes/_build/html/_sources/05-verifying-logical-specifications.rst.txt

 function is defined.
 So instead of specifying a square root function as taking any real number, we could speficy that it requires that an argument value be non-negative.
-When we add such a precondition to a method or function specification in Daphy, the effect is that Dafny checks every place in the code where the method or function is called to verify that the argument values satisfy that pre-condition.
+When we add such a precondition to a method or function specification in Dafny, the effect is that Dafny checks every place in the code where the method or function is called to verify that the argument values satisfy that pre-condition.